 2. Customize at least 1 criterion (Table 1) used to design your primers and probe.
 Hints: Click on any criterion name to open a window with a definition of the criterion.
 If needed, select a Design Parameter radio button again to reset all the criteria back to default settings.

-Table 1.
-Overview of custom design parameters.
-This table contains descriptions of the most commonly customized parameters.
+Table 1 contains descriptions of commonly customized parameters.
 Some criteria will only be visible for relevant Design Parameters.
 For example, probe parameters are only visible when designing oligos for qPCR with 2 primers and a probe.

 Note: You cannot vary this parameter when doing a batch analysis.